Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Small business owners need an efficient, accurate invoicing system to ensure they’re paid promptly.
 The easier it is to set up and send invoices, the better your chances of staying on top of accounts receivable — a task that can make the difference between a business’s success and failure.

 Here’s where PayPal invoicing comes in.
 Most business owners are already familiar with the ubiquitous payment company but may not know about its robust suite of business tools, including invoicing.
-We’ll provide a detailed look at PayPal invoicing, including a step-by-step guide on creating invoices quickly and easily.
+We’ll take a closer look at PayPal invoicing, including a step-by-step guide to creating invoices quickly and easily.

 Did You Know?Did you know